 When Does This Become Effective?

-Version 1.0 of the CMMC framework was published and made available to the public in January 2020 with expectations for companies to achieve compliance in June 2020.
+Version 1.0 of the CMMC framework was published and made available to the public in January 2020 with expectations for the CMMC requirement to be included in some DoD contracts starting in late 2020.

 What Does This Mean If We Already Achieved NIST 800-171 Compliance?